Windows XP Registry Commands

 Disable the Outlook Express Splash Screen

-You could make Outlook Express load quicker using disabling the splash display:
+You could make Outlook Express load quicker by turning off the splash display:

 1. Open RegEdit